2020 55¢ Voices of Harlem – Arturo Schomburg

 Quantity Printed: 16,000,000

-When Schomburg arrived in Manhattan, he decided to settle down in Harlem.
-There, he began writing articles about African American and Caribbean history.
-In 1911, Schomburg and John Edward Bruce founded The Negro Society for Historical Research, bringing together African, West Indian, and African American scholars for the first time.
+Schomburg taught Spanish, worked a messenger at a law firm, and in the Caribbean and Latin American Mail Section of Bankers Trust Company.
+While living and working in Harlem, Schomburg began writing articles about African American and Caribbean history.
+In 1911, he and John Edward Bruce founded The Negro Society for Historical Research, bringing together African, West Indian, and African American scholars for the first time.
+In 1914, he joined the American Negro Academy and served as its last president from 1920 to 1928.